Cutpoints of invariant subcontinua of polynomial Julia sets: Rotational fixed points in non-invariant continua

 \item for all $i$, either $K_i$ is a non-rotational weakly repelling fixed point or $f(K_i)\cap Z_i=\0$. \end{enumerate} Then we say that $f$ \emph{strongly scrambles the boundary (of $X$)} and the continua $K_i$ are called \emph{exit continua (of $X$)}. \end{dfn}

 If $n=0$ in Definition~\ref{scracon}, then $X$ is invariant (i.e., $f(X)\subset X$).

 \begin{rem} Since $Z_i$ and $Z_i\cap X=K_i\ne \0$ are full continua and the sets $Z_i$ are pairwise disjoint, then $X\cup (\bigcup Z_i)$ is a full continuum.
-Loosely, strongly scrambling the boundary means that $f(X)$ can only ``grow'' off $X$ \emph{within} the sets $Z_i$ and \emph{through} the sets $K_i\subset X$ while either $K_i$ is a non-rotational fixed point, or the set $K_i$ has an image disjoint from $Z_i$. \end{rem}
+Loosely, strongly scrambling the boundary means that $f(X)$ can only ``grow'' off $X$ \emph{within} the sets $Z_i$ and \emph{through} the sets $K_i\subset X$ while either $K_i$ is a non-rotational fixed point, or the image of the set $K_i$ is disjoint from $Z_i$. \end{rem}